Jatra of the devotees of Baba Ramdev Peer in Rajasthan

 Some among these devotees are walking barefoot and a few of them have taken a vow to complete this Jatra crawling all along.

-Many of these Jaatrus are from rural background and are walking with a worn-out school bag on their back, probably with all necessary things for the yatra in their backpack.
+Many of these pilgrims come from rural areas, walking with worn-out school bags on their backs, likely carrying all the essentials needed for the Jatra in their backpacks.

-What draw my attention are the young, probably newly-wed couples, walking hand-in-hand as if they are on a mission to complete this jatra to seek Baba’s blessings that as they would be completing this journey they also complete the journey of life facing challenges together with equal enthusiasm.
+What captures my attention are the young couples, likely newlyweds, strolling hand-in-hand as though on a mission to complete this pilgrimage and seek Baba’s blessings.
+As they undertake this journey, they symbolize the commitment to navigate life’s challenges together with unwavering enthusiasm.

 Baba Ramadev Jatra